MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 1. Select the **Oracle database** option in the connector selection.

 2. Specify the Oracle net service name/TNS alias or Easy Connect (Plus) connection string to connect to in **Server**.
 Easy Connect is the simplest to use by setting the **Server** value to your Oracle Database server *Hostname/ServiceName*, where *ServiceName* is the global database name.
-The screen shot below uses a net service name.
+The following screenshot uses a net service name.

    ![Enter Oracle database connection.](./media/oracle-database/select-database.png)

 3. If you're connecting from Power BI Desktop, select either the **Import** or **DirectQuery** data connectivity mode.
 The rest of these example steps use the Import data connectivity mode.
 To learn more about DirectQuery, go to [Use DirectQuery in Power BI Desktop](/power-bi/connect-data/desktop-use-directquery).

 4. If you're connecting to this Oracle database for the first time, select the authentication type you want to use, and then enter your credentials.
 The authentication types available are:

    * Windows authentication (Windows)
    * Username and password (Database)
    * Azure Active Directory (Microsoft account)

    For more information about authentication, go to [Authentication with a data source](../connectorauthentication.md).

    ![Enter your Oracle database credentials.](./media/oracle-database/sign-in.png)